-Financial assets include fixed and floating debt securities, hedge funds, illiquid credit assets, equity funds and derivative financial assets.
+Financial assets include fixed and floating debt securities.
 The fixed income securities are well diversified across high quality, liquid securities.
 The price risk associated with these securities is predominantly interest, foreign exchange and credit risk related.
-The sensitivity to price risk that relates to the syndicate's hedge fund investments, illiquid credit assets and equity linked funds is presented on the following page.
 The investment committee has established comprehensive guidelines with investment managers setting out maximum investment limits, diversification across industries and concentrations in any one industry or company.